Moe-hacker/libk2v/README.md

 K2V looks like TOML(Tom's Obvious, Minimal Language).
 TOML prioritizes humans, but K2V only prioritizes the developer.
 TOML is very powerful, but K2V is simple, and it's good enough in many scenarios.
-K2V can be easily convert to bash with `k2sh`.
 libk2v only contain 1000- lines of code, while tomlc99 have 2000+.
 # K2V standard:
 ```